turbot/steampipe-plugin-linear/docs/index.md

 # Linear + Steampipe

-[Linear](https://linear.app/) is a application that streamlines issues, sprints, and product roadmaps.
+[Linear](https://linear.app/) is an application that streamlines issues, sprints, and product roadmaps.
 It's the new standard for modern software development.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-# Handle Rate Limit

-To avoid potential rate limit issues, it is advisable to request only the specific fields needed in a query.
-However, in certain scenarios, requesting additional fields initially can be advantageous to leverage Steampipe caching.

 List your Linear issues: